sergelafarge/AIStoryTelling/README.md

 # Objective

-Unleash your creativity and storytelling abilities by using ChatGPT as a tool to collaboratively build an interactive story.
+Unleashed creativity and storytelling abilities by using GROQ as a tool to collaboratively build an interactive story.

 # Steps Performed

 1. Define the story theme:

     a.
-Choose a theme or genre for the storytelling adventure, such as fantasy, science fiction, mystery, or adventure
+Chose a theme or genre for the storytelling adventure, such as fantasy, science fiction, mystery, or adventure

 2. Introduce the main characters:

     a.
-Create character descriptions, including their names, personalities, and backgrounds
+Created character descriptions, including their names, personalities, and backgrounds

 3. Begin the story: